Iximiel/aoc2025/README.md

 Maybe not, just counting the splits was easier that read, I had to count the number of splitter that have been hit.

 Let's see what is the evilness in the second part

+It it a mathematical evilness, I know there is a formula, but I have to remember it (or I can bruteforce this in the most recursive way possible)

+Basically the solution is walking the tree in all the possible combinations.
+With the twist that this is not a binary tree, but a node can be tranversed in some different paths (all the paths have the same lenght, at least)

+I'll try by creating a second array with the number of each possible path that bringed there, and then sum